ceph-disk: /sys/block/<device>/queue/physical_block_size is not obeyed

 Terribly sorry, but I am no longer involved with ceph at this moment, and I no longer have an operational ceph cluster at disposal.
 From a backup I got the following, but that is without access to the disks that were used as storage, so I do not know if this is useful.

 $sgdisk --version GPT fdisk (sgdisk) version 1.0.1

 The disks I used at the time were relatively old but fairly standard disks: WD4000FYYZ

-#14 Updated by Kefu Chai about 3 years ago
+#14 Updated by Kefu Chai over 3 years ago

 strange enough, i checked the commit of 846a9e30cda88f75369d175f2f549cad3ea15db2 of gptfdisk: https://sourceforge.net/p/gptfdisk/code/ci/846a9e30cda88f75369d175f2f549cad3ea15db2/tree/gpt.cc#l1790

 it also aligns the start sector when creating a new partition.